umutto/static-rollup-sass-template/README.md

-# static-rollup-tailwind-template
+# static-rollup-sass-template

-Static site template using rollup and tailwind bundles
+Static site template using rollup and sass bundles